Blog Post Updated – 12/27/2023

 - Do you sell internationally?

-Keep reviewing the answers that you wrote down from the questions above.
-At this point, you want to write down as many ideas that you can.
+Keep reviewing the answers that you wrote down to the questions above.
+At this point, you want to write as many ideas as possible.

 If you have any new ideas that pop up in your head during this time, write them down.